‘We need more answers’: Rally for N.S. missing kids 1 year after disappearance | Globalnews.ca

 It was reported to police at the time that the children had wandered away from their family property.

-Despite weeks and months of extensive searches and an ongoing police investigation involving multiple agencies, there has been no sign of the brother and sister.
+Despite months of extensive searches and an ongoing police investigation involving multiple agencies, there has been no sign of the brother and sister.

-A public gathering, which organizers are calling a Rally for Justice, is scheduled for 2 p.m. outside the RCMP detachment in Stellarton, N.S.
+A public gathering, which organizers called Rally for Justice, took place Saturday outside the RCMP detachment in Stellarton, N.S.

-Kent Corbett is organizing the event with Belynda Gray, the children’s paternal grandmother.
+Kent Corbett organized the event with Belynda Gray, the children’s paternal grandmother.

-Corbett said the event will include speeches and a renewed call for answers because the community feels lost without them.
+“We’re here to mark one year of not having answers,” said Gray.
+“There’s still so many questions.”

-“The two vigils that were previously held were great at those points,” he said.
+The event was filled with speeches and a renewed call for answers.

 For their part, RCMP say they want answers too.